scjx123/ip/docs/tp.md

 # Developer Guide

 ## Design & implementation
-The architecture diagram below, gives a high-level architecture of
+The team have have represented the  n-tier architecture diagram to

 ## Product scope